8 Best FREE Things to Do in London in 2025

 1. Cycle around Hyde Park

-The Park features a Round Pond, the Serpentine lake, and various statues and memorials, not to mention the simple beauty of the natural forest and gardens; plenty to keep you busy for a morning!
+It features a Round Pond, the Serpentine lake, and various statues and memorials, and gorgeous natural forests and gardens; plenty to keep you busy for a morning!

-At 350 acres, the park is simply too big to cover on foot, so I recommend hiring a bike to explore the park.
-There are at least eight locations of bike rentals situated at the various entrances to the park (Santander Cycles).
+At 350 acres, Hyde Park is simply too big to cover on foot, so I recommend hiring a bike.

 Regular Push Bikes: £1.65 every 30 minutes.